mschwartz/SilkJS/README.md

 SilkJS are quite a few lines shorter.
 On top of this, your synchronous code makes sense in both server and command line applications (why do you need to do async
 I/O in a command-line program?).

+SilkJS runs CoffeeScript pages, Showdown/Markdown pages, and JSP-like JST JavaScript pages.
+If you have a file in your documentRoot with a .coffee extension, it is loaded, compiled, cached, and run upon request.
+If the file is changed on disk, it is automatically reloaded, compiled, cached, and run.
+The same is true for JST programs, files ending with .jst extension.
+Files ending with .md extension are loaded and interpreted each time using Showdown (Markdown processor).
+If you have a file named index.coffee, index.jst, or index.md, that file is run for URIs for that directory that end with /.

 * CommonJS require 1.1 implementation
 * XMLHttpRequest implementation for accessing WWW services
 * Basic implementation of console as you typically would call in browser code.